MYTEGROUP/MYTEGROUP/README.md

-# **DreamForge: Build the Future Together** 🚀
+# **Myte - Open: Build the Future Together** 🚀

-Welcome to **DreamForge**, an open-source space by **Myte Group**.
+Welcome to **Myte - Open**, an open-source space by **Myte Group**.
 This repository is a playground where ideas take shape, tools are crafted, and innovation happens in real-time.
 No restrictions, no licenses—use it freely and make it yours.

 ---